 Anything that appeared even remotely challenging would always gear me up to tackle it head-on.
 However, now that I know my answer doesn’t lay within the complex response of increased effort, I’m able to drop my stance and not try so hard to get it right.

-By seeing the simple fact that my fields of interest require other aspects of my life to be in order, I have discovered one of two keys that unlocks my energy.
-I need to keep my whole mind in order and not just one aspect.
+By seeing the simple fact that my fields of interest require other aspects of my life to be in order, I have discovered two keys that unlock my energy.
+First, I need to keep my whole mind in order and not just one aspect.
 I need the whole house clean and not just one room.
 Otherwise, during the day I end up stepping around a mess, which comes at a cost.
-Now, I leave any type of playtime or messy behaviour out in the backyard where it belongs.
+Nowadays, I leave any type of playtime or messy behaviour out in the backyard where it belongs.
 Then as I walk back in (by exiting my smaller escape), I naturally wipe my feet clean and enjoy a fresh, uncluttered environment.

 The second key is recognising my attachment to sensation duplication.
 I was an information addict, convincing myself narrow-mindedly that I was going over everything stored upstairs again and again in order to learn more things.
-But the truth was that I was simply trying to get my fix of the elation that comes with learning something new.
-This really meant that I learned less and less as my energies were focused on the sensation rather than the information itself.
+But the truth was that I was simply trying to get my sensational fix that comes with learning something new.
+This really meant that I learned less and less as my energies were focused on a feeling rather than the life-changing information itself.

 Fortunately, as a result of this clarity today, my addiction reduced and I absorb more crucial information in line with my interests or the better-matched aspects.
 Also, the appeal quality naturally opened its doors to less desirable fields.

 Once I took a good step back and could see the importance of a Fully Organised House, I got my act together.
 Not only that, but the best part is that my cogs strengthened enough for me to explore new areas where I usually wouldn’t have travelled.
 Now there is virtually no limit to the things I can learn and the places I can explore.